Large-scale cortex-core structure formation in brain organoids: Stage I Model

 With these assumptions, the time evolution for $\bar{v}_r(t,r)$ and $g_r(t,r)-C_r(t,r)/\rho(t,r)$ can be determined.
-See the SM for details.
+See the appendix for details.
 The results for the latter are shown in Fig.~\ref{Fig:Forces}.
 The bulk velocity is initially position-independent and toward the center.
 Over time, it becomes a position-dependent function and evolves toward zero.
 The net force is toward the center of the core initially, but changes nature over time and becomes position- dependent.
-By Day 3, near the edge, the net force is outward, indicating that the nuclei are being indirectly pulled on by the extracellular environment.
-In other words, the cell cytoskeleton has developed subcellular structures to attach to the extracellular environment.
-We have not assumed the existence of such an effect but derived it based on several assumptions rooted in data and the theoretical framework.
+By Day 3, near the edge, the net force is outward, indicating that the nuclei are being indirectly pulled on by the extracellular environment, i.e. the cell cytoskeleton has developed subcellular structures to attach to the extracellular environment.
+We have not assumed the existence of such an effect but derived it based on data and the theoretical framework.
 Experiments can measure this net force via laser ablation.